Lookonchain APP

 Relevant content

-As of December 1st, Coinglass data shows funding rates across major centralized (CEXs) and decentralized exchanges (DEXs) signal a slight easing of bearish market sentiment.
-Specific funding rates for top cryptocurrencies are included in the attached image. **BlockBeats Note**: Funding rate is a fee set by crypto trading platforms to align perpetual contract prices with underlying asset values.
-It functions as a fund transfer between long and short traders—exchanges do not collect this fee.
-Its purpose is to adjust costs/profits for contract holders, keeping contract prices closely tied to the underlying asset. - A 0.01% rate is the baseline. - Rates **above 0.01%** indicate generally bullish sentiment. - Rates **below 0.005%** signal generally bearish sentiment.
+February 11th — Per Coinglass data, Bitcoin’s downturn has stabilized, with the token reclaiming the $69,000 level.
+However, current funding rates across major centralized (CEX) and decentralized (DEX) exchanges indicate the market remains predominantly bearish (see attached chart). **BlockBeats Note**: Funding rates are fees set by crypto exchanges to align perpetual contract prices with the underlying asset’s spot price.
+They function as a transfer between long and short traders—exchanges do not collect this fee.
+The mechanism adjusts costs or profits for position holders to keep contract prices closely tied to the underlying asset.
+A 0.01% funding rate is the baseline.
+Rates above 0.01% signal generally bullish sentiment; rates below 0.005% indicate bearish sentiment.